mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 </div>
 <div class="canvas-div-xl"><canvas id="per-race-resid-comparison"></canvas></div>

 Looking at these scatterplots, we notice a very stark trend in the `Asian` race that will have to be addressed later.
 Likely, the linear regression we used for the `Asian` data set is actually not a good fit, and another nonlinear regression may be better suited.
-Additionally, we notice a small cluster of points for the `Pacific Islander` race, but once again, we attribute this to the dimuinitive size and data set for that race.
+This is also seen, to a lesser extent, with the `White` and `Black` data sets.
+Additionally, we notice a small cluster of points for the `Pacific Islander` race, but once again, we attribute this to the diminutive size and data set for that race.

 ## Cross Racial Analysis